MattKevan/uxlift/_topics/how-were-using-component-based-design.md

 ---
 title: How we're using component based design
-intro: 'Component Based Design is often talked about in context of large, complex projects.
+description: 'Component Based Design is often talked about in context of large, complex projects.
 In this Article we’re making the case that it can also be very beneficial for smaller projects and teams. '
 category: